Juan-VC-gh/Hackintosh-macOS-Dell-G7-7588/README.md

 If you cannot boot by only modifying the above kernel quirks it must be due to a XNU kernel panic because without the above quirks, it tries to write `MSR 0xE2`, yet; it cannot.

-You could also verify the above by creating a boot entry to `VerifyMsrE2.efi` found in /OC/Tools and checking the last line it outputs is
+You could also verify the above by launching `VerifyMsrE2.efi` tool included with OpenCore. and checking the last line it outputs, if everything was correct it should be:

 	This firmware has UNLOCKED MSR 0xE2 register!